 c) Information on any discussions, meetings or correspondence with a school regarding the complaint.

 Complaint Resolution Procedures

-- Referral – Complaints against schools should be referred to the District’s Federal/ State Programs Office: Ms. Susan McCrone, Division Chief, of Federal Programs Pennsylvania Department of Education 333 Market Street, 7th Floor Harrisburg, PA 17126-0333
+1) Referral – Complaints against schools should be referred to the District’s Federal Programs Office:

-- Notice to School – The Federal/State Programs Office will notify the school Superintendent and Principal that a complaint has been received.
+2) Notice to School – The Federal Programs Office will notify the school Superintendent and Principal that a complaint has been received.
 A copy of the complaint will be given to the Superintendent and Principal with directions given for the Principal to respond.

-- Investigation – After receiving the Principal’s response, the Federal/State Programs Office, along with the Superintendent, will determine whether further investigation is necessary.
-If necessary, the Federal/State Programs Director and the Superintendent may do an onsite investigation at the school.
+3) Investigation – After receiving the Principal’s response, the Federal Programs Office, along with the Superintendent, will determine whether further investigation is necessary.
+If necessary, the Federal Programs Director and the Superintendent may do an onsite investigation at the school.

-- Opportunity to Present Evidence – The Federal/State Programs Director may provide for the complainant and the Principal to present evidence.
+4) Opportunity to Present Evidence – The Federal Programs Director may provide for the complainant and the Principal to present evidence.

-- Follow Up – The Federal/State Programs Director and the Superintendent will ensure that the resolution of the complaint is implemented.
+6) Follow up – The Federal Programs Director and the Superintendent will ensure that the resolution of the complaint is implemented.

-- Time Limit – The period between the Federal/State Programs Director receiving the complaint and resolution of the complaint shall not exceed sixty (60) calendar days.
+7) Time Limit – The period between the Federal Programs Director receiving the complaint and resolution of the complaint shall not exceed sixty (60) calendar days.